 We collected bidding history of eBay auctions on brand new Sony Playstation 2 (Slim Model) consoles, over the month of March 2005.
 We chose to study these auctions because they had been previously studied by Shah et al. [2003], who argued that bidders' valuations on Playstations tend to be close to the private value model.
-We considered only auctions that lasted one day and had at least 3 bidders.8 We found 60 auctions that satisfied these requirements.
-We then randomly divided our data into a training set of 45 auctions and a testing set of 15 auctions.
+We considered only auctions that lasted one day and had at least 3 bidders.
+We found 60 auctions that satisfied these requirements.
+We then randomly divided our data into a training set and a testing set.

 Estimating the Distributions We tested four learning approaches: the EM and simple approaches that estimate a Normal distribution for f(x) and a Poisson distribution for g(m), and the EM and simple approaches that use kernel density estimation to estimate f(x) and g(m).
 Of course we did not have a ground truth for these distributions, so it was not possible to compare the accuracy of the predictions.
-However, we could use both approaches' estimates to estimate $f^1(x)$ based on the training set, and compare these estimates against
+However, we could use both approaches' estimates to estimate $f^1(x)$ based on the training set, and compare these estimates against the highest bids from the test set.
+We did 8 runs of this experiment with dif-

-7Of course we could have used our techniques to generate values for the missing bids; however, this would have been unfair when the goal was to test these techniques!
+8Of course we could have used our techniques to generate values for the missing bids; however, this would have been unfair when the goal was to test these techniques!

-8We needed at least 3 bidders so that we could drop one and still have one observed bid.
+9We needed at least 3 bidders so that we could drop one and still have one observed bid.